Skip to main content

 The fix: Establish clear, documented quality criteria for AI-generated work.
 Create a review checklist that every piece of AI output must pass before it enters your design pipeline:

 The checklist should take less than ten minutes to complete.
 If it takes longer, you have made it too detailed.
 The goal is not to create bureaucracy.
 It is to make quality evaluation a conscious step instead of an afterthought.
+Teams using a structured AI readiness assessment can identify these gaps before they ship.

 You have evaluated the tools.
 You have built the workflows.
 You have created the quality checklist.
 But half your team is not using any of it, and you cannot figure out why.

 The reason is almost always emotional, not rational.
 Some designers are genuinely excited about AI and are frustrated that the team is not moving faster.
-Some feel threatened — they spent years developing craft skills that AI seems to replicate in seconds.
+Some feel threatened.
+They spent years developing craft skills that AI seems to replicate in seconds.
 Many are confused about what AI means for their career trajectory.
 Will AI-skilled designers replace traditional designers?
 Should they pivot to prompt engineering?
 Is their expertise in user research still valuable?

 Leadership that focuses exclusively on tools and processes while ignoring these questions will get surface-level compliance and underground resistance.
 Designers will nod in meetings and then quietly do things the old way.